JMRMEDEV/ev5-dev-tools-templates/README.md

 ### Intended use

+#### Compiling

-These scripts were created to mimic our working commands:
+These scripts were created to mimic our working commands that we tested with the compiler:

 1. `.o` file creation: